Trump protest march could clog Chinatown-ID on crucial day for merchants

 » More info

-Tran, along with other community members, have written open letters to the community in the International Examiner, urging marchers to eat at restaurants in the Chinatown-International District/Little Saigon before or after the march, and to do their grocery or other shopping there that day or other days.
+Tran and other community members have written open letters to the community in the International Examiner, urging marchers to eat at restaurants in the Chinatown-International District/Little Saigon before or after the march, and to do their grocery or other shopping there that day and on other days.

-”We would just like people to know that the march going through the International Diistrict is going to have a significant impact on the businesses here, especially this weekend, which is a critical time for many of the businesses here,” Tran said.
+“We would just like people to know that the march going through the International District is going to have a significant impact on the businesses here, especially this weekend, which is a critical time for many of the businesses here,” Tran said.
 “There’s not much that we can do about it besides support these businesses.

 “Come back and visit after the march is over and continue to support these small businesses which are going to have a tough time on this day.”